 and present effective test preparation techniques.

-- Both PMP- and CAPM-focused participants should ensure minimum work and education experience requirements to sit for the exam have been met.
-Please visit the Project Management Institute website for more information on credential requirements.
+- Participants should ensure minimum work and education experience requirements to sit for the PMP® or CAPM® exam have been met before enrolling in the course.
+Visit the Project Management Institute website for more information on credential requirements.

 - Students are required to purchase and read through A Guide to the Project Management Body of Knowledge, 6th Edition (PMBOK®) before the course begins.